icyteam/blizzard/README.md

 # Blizzard
-Microkernel OS designed for home/server use
+Microkernel OS designed for home use

 ## About
 This OS is made by some Russian guys